Kristiansand Region: Cities and towns

 Cities and towns in Norway are designated with this special status by the government.
 City status in Norway has no special benefits anymore, but historically it did.
 Cities and towns in Norway are called byer.
-Other urban areas without that status are called tettsteder which roughly translates as village in English.
+Other urban areas without that status are called tettsteder which roughly translates as urban village in English.
 Kristiansand and Lillesand are the only cities/towns in the region.